Artist

 • Publishing and writer lanes are shown separately where available: publisher $1.2M-$3.6M/year; writer $1.2M-$4.2M/year.

-• This page is supported by 2 tracked top songs: Lose Yourself, Stan.
+• 2 top songs anchor this estimate: Lose Yourself, Stan.

 • Ownership fields include master context, publishing context, catalog-sale status.